jquery-archive/PEP/README.md

 - `pointerup`: a pointer is deactivated, or a device button released.
 - `pointerover`: a pointer crosses into an element.
 - `pointerout`: a pointer leaves an element.
+- `pointercancel`: a pointer will no longer generate events.

 ## What about gesture events?